Home » Posts tagged 'Twitter'

 PR Newswire’s meet the media (Photo credit: robinhamman)

 And, PR Newswire knows it.
-Their invitation for Hispanicize 2013 conference participants to showcase their national flag along with “Thier Historia,” is a great example of cultural relevance in to promote conversation in the conference and on social media.
+Their invitation for Hispanicize 2013 conference participants to showcase their national flag along with “Thier Historia,” is a great example of cultural relevance that promotes conversation in the conference and on social media.

 Here is their call to action: “PR Newswire, a long-time sponsor of Hispanicize, invites Hispanicize